 1. Prepare the Jars

 Fill each mason jar to the top with soy wax flakes.
-Place the jars in your crockpot.jars with wax in the crock pot.
+Place the jars in your crockpot.

 2. Set Up the Water Bath

 Carefully pour boiling water into the crockpot around the jars until it reaches halfway up the sides.
 Avoid getting water inside the jars.
-This is an important step for even melting.pouring boiling hot water into the crock pot.
+This is an important step for even melting.water pour into crockpot

 3. Melt the Wax